-Outlook for 2020
+Outlook for 2021

-The Company is working towards completion of an extensive re-logging program of all previous holes at the Altar project (approximately 120,000 m of diamond drill core) to better define the geologic controls on the higher grade portions of the system and to develop new exploration targets.
-Immediately prior to Argentina's enforced quarantine, the Company had completed a ground magnetics survey, a mapping initiative, a talus-fine geochemical survey and acquired satellite imagery and hyperspecral data.
-All of these initiatives will aid in the defining of future drill targets at Altar.
-The exploration plan for the remainder of 2020 is currently under review.
-The Company's ability to conduct a drill program in the forthcoming field season is dependent upon its ability to raise additional capital prior to commencement of drilling.
-If the Company is unable to raise additional capital in that time frame, the 2020 Altar field season will focus on completing property-scale geophysical and geochemical surveys.
+The Company is currently working towards completion of an extensive re-logging program of all previous holes at the Altar project (approximately 120,000 m of diamond drill core).
+Completion of the re-logging program will better define the geologic controls on the higher-grade portions of the system, and lead to the development of new exploration targets The re-logging program will also allow for the completion of an updated, and more detailed, geologic model of the project which will be a key component of an updated Mineral Resource estimate planned for completion in Q1 of 2021.

+Immediately prior to Argentina's enforced quarantine, the Company had completed a ground magnetics survey, a surface bedrock geological mapping initiative, a talus-fine geochemical survey, and acquired satellite imagery and hyperspecral data.
+All of these initiatives will aid in the preparation of the updated geologic model and the defining of future drill targets at Altar.
+The Company commenced the 2020-21 Altar project field season at the beginning of November 2020.
+Subject to any restrictions imposed by the ongoing COVID-19 pandemic, the 2020-21 field season program includes the completion of a deep-looking 3D IP/Resistivy geophysical survey (slated to commence in December 2020), completion of the re-logging program and preparation of an updated geologic model, preparation of an updated Mineral Resource Estimate (anticipated by Q1 2021), extension of the geologic mapping and talus fines sampling programs completed in 2019-20 to more peripheral areas of the project, and additional exploration drilling, which is currently being planned as to amount and locations.
+The Company's ability to conduct a drill program in this field season is dependent upon its ability to raise additional capital prior to commencement of drilling.
+If the Company is unable to raise additional capital in that time frame, the 2020-21 Altar field season will focus on completing the other aforementioned activities.
 The Company will also continue to complete environmental monitoring and baseline studies at the Altar project that will primarily focus on characterization of surface water resources and any potential glacial related features.
 This work is being completed by qualified independent experts and will provide a basis for future feasibility studies.

-The Rio Grande project is under review to evaluate potential synergies with the nearby Lindero Mine where Fortuna Silver is completing construction and will enter into production later this year.
+The Rio Grande project is under review to evaluate potential synergies with the nearby Lindero Mine where Fortuna Silver is completing construction and will enter into commercial production in the first quarter of 2021.